2025-2026 US Market Research

 Driving Feel (vs Your Sedan)

 Body roll in turns: Take a highway on-ramp at speed.
-SUVs lean more than sedans — is it manageable or unsettling?
+Is the lean manageable?

 Steering weight: Is it too light (floaty) or too heavy?
-Does it track straight on the highway?
+Does it track straight?

-Wind noise: The taller profile catches more wind.
-Drive at 65+ mph and note cabin noise levels.
+Wind noise: Taller profile catches more wind.
+Drive at 65+ mph.

-Ride quality: Go over railroad tracks and potholes.
-SUVs can be either bouncier or more absorbent than sedans.
+Ride quality: Railroad tracks and potholes — bouncier or more absorbent than your sedan?

 Hybrid-Specific Checks

 EV mode silence: Start the car — it may be completely silent.
-Drive on electric at low speed.
-Are you comfortable with the quiet?
+Comfortable with the quiet?

-Engine on/off transitions: The gas engine cycles on and off.
-Is the transition smooth or jarring?
-Floor it to force the engine on.
+Engine on/off transitions: Floor it to force the engine on.
+Smooth or jarring?

-Regenerative braking: Lift off the accelerator.
-Some hybrids slow aggressively (regen), others coast.
-Which feels natural to you?
+Regenerative braking: Lift off the gas.
+Some hybrids slow aggressively.
+Which feels natural?

-CVT/transmission feel: Many hybrids use CVTs that "drone" under acceleration.
-Try a hard merge — is the sound tolerable?
+CVT/transmission drone: Try a hard merge — is the sound tolerable?

-PHEV charge port location: If testing a PHEV, where's the charge port?
-Will it reach your home charger or outlet?
+PHEV charge port: Where's the port?
+Will it reach your home charger?

 👁